cloud4rpi/docs/docs/index.md

 !!!
 Note
     Both Python 2 and Python 3 are supported.

-If your device or prefered language is not listed, please [contact us](https://cloud4rpi.answerdesk.io/) and we will help you connect it.
+[Contact us](https://cloud4rpi.answerdesk.io/) if your device or preferred language is not listed, we are here to help.

 ## Documentation Structure

-The **Getting Started** and **How To** sections are different for each platform, use the drop-down menu on these sections to select your platform:
+The **Getting Started** and **How To** sections are different for each platform.
+Use the drop-down menu on these sections to select your platform:

 ![](res/platform-selector.png)